-It was a Saturday afternoon and I was sitting on the train when a couple of teenage girls sat in adjacent seats.
-Music was blaring as they were engrossed in their smartphones.
+It was a Saturday afternoon and I was sitting on the train when a couple of teenage girls hypnotised to their smartphones with music blaring sat in adjacent seats.
 This new trend of listening to music or watching videos on public transport without headphones is a huge pet peeve of mine.
 I’d had a couple of drinks that day and they only looked about 16 so I was feeling tough.
 I got out my phone, fired up YouTube and found the most annoying hard house tune and played at equally annoying volume.
-My seated neighbours were really riled by this selfish act of equal proportion.
+My seated neighbours were riled by this selfish act of equal proportion.
 ‘Oy! we were here first!’ one of them shouted.
-The logic was bewildering but maybe they’re right and this is the new etiquette of the smartphone-zombie generation.
+Their logic was bewildering but maybe they’re right and this is the new etiquette of the smombie generation.

 Do smartphones control us?